Nexmo/Quickstarts/tts/README.md

 messages.

 Check out the API documentation for more on the [TTS API][1] and how to [control the speech engine][2].

-Having trouble?
-Head over to our TTS troubleshooting guide.

 [1]: https://docs.nexmo.com/index.php/voice-api/text-to-speech
 [2]: https://docs.nexmo.com/index.php/voice-api/text-to-speech#tts_tips